 - It turns out there could be a reason to enjoy one glass of wine with your Thanksgiving feast.
 The process of making red wine leads to compounds that fight certain bacteria in the mouth.
 Be wary of staining and drink in moderation.

-Remember, everything in moderation is key.
-You can have pecan pie and candied yams but take extra care to thoroughly brush and floss to make sure your smile is healthy throughout the season and into the new year.
+No matter how healthy your Thanksgiving feast is, it’s important to thoroughly brush and floss afterward.
+After all, you want to make sure your smile is healthy throughout the season and into the new year!

 The holidays are also the perfect time to have a check-up and professional teeth cleaning.
-If it’s been a while since you’ve seen a dentist or you know you’re due, contact the Jefferson Dental Care clinic nearest you to make an appointment.
+If it’s been a while since you’ve seen a dentist or you know you’re due, find the Jefferson Dental & Orthodontics office nearest you and then make an appointment.